 1: Forge’s mutant power is a gift of invention or intuitive genius.
 Imagine the Marvel Cinematic Universe’s Tony Stark, Bruce Banner, and Shuri combined; someone that can one day wake up perfectly understanding how to create time travel or infinite clean energy.
 In short, Forge was smart.
 He spoke intelligently and other characters went to him in order to get the newest equipment or create a new technology that could save the day.

 Forge meant so much to me.
 He was NOT the most popular X-Man.
-Not even close, but his existence felt so incredibly special because he was Native American.
+Not even close, but his existence felt so incredibly special because he was Indigenous.
 Just like me.
 I had (and have) no tribal affiliation.
-I don’t connect with that side of my family.
+I don’t (and can’t) connect with that side of my family.
 I didn’t know anyone else that felt the same as I did.
 But Forge was out of place, too.
 He never fit into the situation, and flowed through countless storylines like a ghost on the battlefield.
 Even better, he was smart.
 Part of why I got bullied so mercilessly in school was for trying hard in classes.
 I needed to do well, so I pushed myself.
 I answered questions in class and did all the homework.
-I was smart, just like Forge…a hero who fought with the X-Men.
+I was smart, just like Forge… a hero who fought with the X-Men.

 As a child, you don’t know that you’re dealing with anxiety and grief and depression.
 You can’t understand those terms or the greater concepts to which they allude.
 You just feel wrong, and search for anything to make it feel even a little better.